Yahtzee: Deluxe and collector editions

 Deluxe edition games have been sold alongside the regular issue games since the early 1960s.
 They all contain components that are more luxurious than standard game parts.
-In recent years, a number of collector issue Yahtzees have been sold as well.
+In recent years, a number of collector issue Yahtzee games have been sold as well.
 Some of these collector issues have dice that replace the pips with certain symbols connected to a theme, but still correspond to the numbers one to six.

 Travel Yahtzee

 Since the 1970s, Travel Yahtzee has been sold in various forms as part of Milton Bradley's line of travel games.